Photo of chef Julia Child at a table with copper pots and pans.

 Display of Julia Child photographs.

-Child’s influence continued into the 21st century.
+The show chronicles Child’s influence into the 21st century.

 Museum exterior with sign.